Elliptic Interface Problem approximated by CutFEM: II. A posteriori error analysis based on equilibrated fluxes: Introduction

 We consider here a finite element approximation of an elliptic interface problem on unfitted meshes, where the interface $\Gamma$ is taken into account by the CutFEM method \cite{CutFEM2, CutFEM}.
-In \cite{Article1}, we have defined a locally conservative flux belonging to an immersed Raviart-Thomas space (cf. \cite{IRT}), as well as a global error estimator consisting of a standard term $\eta$ -the weighted $L^2$-norm of the difference between the equilibrated and numerical fluxes- plus a new interface term $\eta_\Gamma$, accounting for discontinuities of the discrete solution across the interface and of the equilibrated flux across the cut edges.
+In \cite{Article1}, we have defined a locally conservative flux belonging to an immersed Raviart-Thomas space (cf. \cite{IRT}), following the approach developed in \cite{Aimene} for fitted meshes.
+We have also introduced a global error estimator consisting of a standard term $\eta$ -the weighted $L^2$-norm of the difference between the equilibrated and numerical fluxes- plus a new interface term $\eta_\Gamma$, accounting for discontinuities of the discrete solution across the interface and of the equilibrated flux across the cut edges.
 In this paper, we provide a detailed a posteriori error analysis based on this estimator, establishing its robust reliability and local efficiency.
 To the best of our knowledge, these topics are largely unexplored in the context of CutFEM for interface problems.
+An a posteriori error analysis based on conservative fluxes was carried out in \cite{DanaCuiyu} for CutFEM solutions of a Poisson boundary problem on unfitted meshes, but the challenges and techniques required for interface problems are more involved.

 We first establish the robust reliability and bound the weighted $H^1$ semi-norm of the error by the global estimator $\eta +\eta_{\Gamma}$.
 The reliability constant of $\eta$ is equal to $1$, in agreement with well-known results for equilibrated flux-based estimators, while the constant in front of $\eta_{\Gamma}$ and the higher-order term is independent of the mesh size, the diffusion coefficients and the mesh/interface geometry.
 The proof requires introducing a continuous approximation of the CutFEM solution such that the corresponding interpolation error is bounded by the interface estimator $\eta_{\Gamma}$.